 - Make sure your dog is visible.
 Mainly if you are biking in the dark, we recommend wearing a reflective vest on your dog.
 While your bike and clothes may have some reflective elements, drivers don’t usually expect a dog is running beside the bike.
 If your dog wears a reflective vest, he will be spotted instantly.
 During the day, the bright color of the vest also makes him more visible.
 A driver who notices the dog will be more careful when passing you.

 - Train your dog to heel while you are walking.
-Your dog should also have a good understanding of commands such as “stop” and “wait.”
+Your dog should also have a good understanding of commands such as “Heel”, “stop” and “wait.”
+Teaching your dog to “heel” and to sit when you stop walking will make both of your outings much more fun.

 - Start slowly and go short when first biking with your dog.
 Even if all goes well, make your first exercise short.
-First, your dog needs to build some endurance.
+Start first with walking your bicycle with your dog to get them comfortable with it and the noises it makes.
 Second, your dog’s attention span may be short.
 Third, before you both learn all the ins and outs of the activity, you better be near home just in case.
-Just go around a block or two the first time.
+Just go around the same route that you’ve taken them walking before.

 - Extend the length of the activity gradually.
 No marathoner gets ready in one day.
 Just as you start slowly, gradually increase sthe length of the activity and the distance traveled by bike.
 Each day, add a small amount of time; after just a few weeks, you might be able to ride safely with your dog and know that he is enjoying the ride.